Vince McMahon, WWE founder, resigns amid sex trafficking allegations | KRDO

 McMahon engaged in acts of “extreme cruelty and degradation” toward Grant during her time at WWE, the lawsuit alleged.

-In an email to staff, obtained by CNN, WWE president Nick Khan said simply that McMahon tendered his resignation from his executive chairman and board member positions.
+TKO, in an email to staff and in a statement to the press, addressed only McMahon’s job status with the company but did not discuss the specifics of the allegations.
+In an email to staff Friday, obtained by CNN, WWE President Nick Khan said simply that McMahon tendered his resignation from his executive chairmanship and board member positions.

 “He will no longer have a role with TKO Group Holdings or WWE,” Khan wrote in his email.

-Note: This story has been updated to clarify how TKO addressed McMahon’s departure.